sebaswvv/QuizMaster/README.md

 [x] - fix broken endpoints client side
 [x] - Update an entire quiz client side
 [x] - Add search function to /choose page
 [x] - Show the username of the person that made a public quiz
+[] - compress images.
 [] - style the login modal
 [] - Check if there are components where needed
 [] - filteren and pagination op GET